sudarshanshenoy/React-from-scratch-setup/README.md

-# SETUP REACTJS FROM SCRATCH USING VARIOUS JAVASCRIPT TOOLS
+## SETUP REACTJS FROM SCRATCH USING VARIOUS JAVASCRIPT TOOLS
-#### This is documentation of the my learning from https://egghead.io/courses/modern-javascript-tooling-with-react
+#### This documentation done as i was learning from https://egghead.io/courses/modern-javascript-tooling-with-react